greateden/Verlan-Identification-Normalisation/docs/readme.md

 Why train neural networks?
 Although classical classifiers such as Logistic Regression already achieve reasonably strong results, neural networks offer several advantages: they can automatically learn richer contextual features beyond handcrafted inputs, potentially capturing patterns traditional models overlook; they provide more room for generalization and robustness, especially against the overfitting issues seen in post-processing; and they are more extensible for future directions such as multilingual adaptation, large-scale pretraining, or end-to-end training.
 Even if they do not immediately surpass the baseline, NNs serve as a valuable benchmark to confirm the ceiling of current approaches and ensure the project remains competitive and future-proof.

+### August 26, 2025 – Supervisor meeting
+- Emphasised balancing the dataset and using cross-validation to avoid overfitting and randomness.
+- Acknowledged limitations of the current pipeline (Mistral embeddings + Logistic Regression) and the risk of calibration overfitting.
+- Agreed to explore more advanced models (e.g., CamemBERT, mT5, fine-tuned Mistral) and compare their performance.
+- Planned to visualise sentence embeddings with t-SNE/UMAP to assess separability of verlan vs. non-verlan examples.
+- Highlighted the importance of systematic experimentation and consulting supervisors rather than relying solely on AI tools.
+- Action items: balance data, add visualisation, benchmark multiple models, and document the full pipeline for review.

 ---

 ## 📈 Research Results